 Additionally, it also helps to try and understand that this type of dog will need a great deal of care and attention.
 Additionally, they are known for routine cravings.
 And as such anything outside of their normal daily routines is most likely to create fear and anxiety.

-This implies that change in or around the owner or his/her house can be particularly hard on this kind of dogs.
-So it is recommended to gradually and carefully desensitize your dog to things it is impossible to avoid on a day to day basis.
+This implies that change in or around the owner or his/her house can be particularly hard on this kind of dog.
+So it is recommended to gradually and carefully desensitize your dog to things it is impossible to avoid on a day-to-day basis.

 Early socialization is also very important.
 This is particularly true in the first 16 weeks of their life.
 Minor things such as shifting furniture or moving the dog’s bed are likely to create an episode of anxiety that can cause the dog to be unsettled.
 As much as possible avoid possible triggers of this condition.